cardo-org/rembus.python/README.md

 cli = await rb.component("myname")
 ```

-Anonymous component to a Broker listening on port `8000`
+Anonymous component connects to a Broker listening on port `8000`
 on host `willy.acme.org`.
 Any number of anonymous components may connect to
 the broker: